mehediparvez/newsletter/README.md

 ## Executive Summary

-This document outlines both short-term and long-term solutions for developing a personalized newsletter system that matches research updates with members' investment portfolios.
-The system will send weekly emails to members containing only the research updates relevant to assets in their portfolios.
+A system to deliver personalized investment newsletters by matching research updates with members' portfolio assets.
+Weekly emails will contain only relevant research for each member's investments.

 ### Overview
-There are will be spreadsheet for each memeber with multiple sheets and one of them will be "Assets in portfolio" which will contain the email of the memeber and the assets he is interested or have as cryptocurrency , associates, notes, interest.
-And there are another spreadsheets contianing the researched data for each assets weekly.
-And we will create an central spreadsheets to centralize the data about each member assets.
+Each member has a spreadsheet containing portfolio assets.
+Research data is maintained in a separate sheet with weekly updates for each asset.
+A central sheet aggregates member data for processing.

 ### Key Requirements
 - **Deadline**: October 30, 2025
 - **Current User Base**: ~1,000 members
-- **Future Scale**: will be more memebers
+- **Future Scale**: Expandable for growth
 - **Data Structure**:
-  - Each member has their own Google Sheet with portfolio information
+  - Member portfolio information in Google Sheets
-  - Research team keeps record of the updates in a research sheet
+  - Centralized research updates sheet
-  - Weekly newsletters must contain personalized content
+  - Personalized weekly newsletter content
 - **Technology Constraints**:
-  - Must use Google Sheets for member portfolios
+  - Google Sheets for data storage
-  - Preference for HubSpot for email delivery in short-term
+  - HubSpot for email delivery

-## Short-Term Solution (1,000 Members)
+## Short-Term Solution

 ### High-Level Design

-The short-term solution leverages Google Sheets, Google Apps Script, and HubSpot to create an MVP that meets the October 30 deadline while handling up to 1,000 members efficiently.
+The short-term solution leverages Google Sheets, Google Apps Script, and HubSpot to create an MVP that meets the deadline while handling up to 1,000 members efficiently.